Animal welfare considerations are critical when managing stock during dry times, when feed and water resources are in short supply.

 Early intervention ensures good animal welfare outcomes.

 Help is available to ensure you get the right advice.
+Visit DroughtHub for information on:

 Managing the animal welfare risk factors is a shared responsibility between all people involved in the transportation process, including stock owners, transport operators, saleyard personnel, livestock agents and stockpersons.